2019 JetBlue Credit Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: JetBlue is 2017’s second-best airline in terms of operations and amenities — tops in terms of comfort — and its rewards program, TrueBlue, was also named 2017’s third best for frequent flyers by WalletHub.
+The Verdict: JetBlue is 2018’s best airline in terms of comfort — and its rewards program, TrueBlue, was named 2018’s sixth best for frequent flyers by WalletHub.
 But it’s important to recognize that such accolades don’t guarantee quality plastic.

 With that being said, if you’re brand-loyal to JetBlue one of these offers is for you.
-The standard JetBlue Card offers a 5,000-point initial bonus, redeemable for roughly $73 in airfare, given the $0.0145 average value of a TrueBlue point when redeemed for a free flight, according to our calculations.
-You’ll also earn 3 points per $1 in JetBlue spending (the equivalent of 3.8% cash back) as well as 2 points per $1 spent at restaurants and grocery stores (~2.5% back).
-But since the average individual would earn about $260 more with JetBlue Plus, fees considered, that should be the choice if your credit is excellent.
+The standard JetBlue Card offers a 15,000-point initial bonus, redeemable for roughly $136 in airfare, given the $0.0136 average value of a TrueBlue point when redeemed for a free flight, according to our calculations.
+You’ll also earn 3 points per $1 in JetBlue spending (the equivalent of 4.08% cash back) as well as 2 points per $1 spent at restaurants and grocery stores (~2.7% back).
+But since the average individual would earn about $285 more with JetBlue Plus, fees considered, that should be the choice if your credit is excellent.
 Read on to learn more.

 - No Annual Fee: Many of the best airline rewards cards charge annual fees to offset the cost of their valuable perks.
 But the JetBlue Credit Card is not among them, a fact that figures to both save you money and enable you to keep your account open indefinitely even if you don’t always use your card consistently.